-As I continue into my fourth decade of teaching at the collegiate level, a genuine and sincere thank you goes to my students at St. Norbert College, from whom I have learned a great deal about culture and so much more about life.
-A special thanks to the new Student Voices Across Cultures contributors, including Joe Lancelle, Abbie Hausman, Corie Stingl, Hanna Klecka, and Dex Anschutz.
+As I continue into my fourth decade of teaching at the collegiate level, a genuine and sincere thank-you goes to my students at St. Norbert College, from whom I have learned a great deal about culture and so much more about life.
+A special thanks to the fascinating and moving new Student Voices Across Cultures contributors, including Ruqaya K. Ibrahim, Natalie Bradish, Lily Quinn, Margaret Puntervold, Miguel Keberlein, Anna Odessky, and Irena Shnayder.
+You are wonderful.
 One of the greatest pleasures of my life is the relationships I have initiated and maintained with my students.